LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity.md

 - Assembly-CSharp-firstpass.dll
 :::

-We also want to add various DLL files our own DLL files might be depend on, so let's add the following DLL files from `Lethal Company/BepInEx/core`:
+We also want to add various DLL files our own DLL files might depend on, so let's add the following DLL files from `Lethal Company/BepInEx/core`:
 ::: details List of BepInEx Core DLLs
 - 0Harmony20.dll
 - 0Harmony.dll